Does CoQ10 Lower Blood Pressure?

-One out of every three people in the United States has high blood pressure, according to the Centers for Disease Control and Prevention (CDC).1 It is one of the major risk factors for stroke and heart attack.
-Hypertension, another word for high blood pressure, is a major public health concern because only about half of those diagnosed have it under control.
+One out of every three people in the United States has high blood pressure, according to the Centers for Disease Control and Prevention (CDC).1 It is one of the major risk factors for stroke, heart attack, and heart failure.
+Hypertension, another word for high blood pressure, is a major public health concern because only about half of those diagnosed patients have it under control.
 This means many people could use help in controlling their blood pressure more effectively.

 Research on CoQ10 for High Blood Pressure